Project

 I will try to look up the answers to some of these, but I would appreciate help.

-#2 Updated by Adriano Moura over 11 years ago
+#2 Updated by Adriano Moura about 12 years ago

 This patch won't really break anything because what we had before wouldn't properly work with anything aside from mono/stereo.
 However, it is right to assume that this will only work properly with WAVEEX.
 But then again, it's better to have something fairly common working than nothing.
 So far i've tested with a bunch of .flacs, some .wav and .dts and ac3 files.
 All worked fine.